couchbase/n1fty/flex/NOTES.md

   - ">" and ">=" comparisons are also handled as N1QL's
      planner.DNF rewrites them into < and <=.

-- handling LIKE expressions, as LIKE is rewritten by N1QL's planner.DNF as...
+- handling LIKE expressions, since LIKE is rewritten by N1QL's planner.DNF as...
     (EQ x "regexp.LiteralPrefix") // When the literal prefix is complete. or as...